SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

               realtype *tret, int itask);
 ```

-The `OSCodeMemRec` will be similar to `ARKodeMemRec` containing the information for the estimation using the rk and wkb solver
+The `OSCodeMemRec` will be similar to `ARKodeMemRec` containing the information for the estimation using the RK and ARDC solver

 (TODO:) The example program `example_oscode.cpp` shows an example of the user API for the burst equation.